matical/himekawa/README.md

 * Check out the [GSF generation guide](https://github.com/matical/himekawa/blob/master/docs/GsfGenerationGuideForWeebApps.md) for filling in the 3 fields.

 #### Filling in .env
-You can choose to use `.env.example.streamline` if you wish to avoid databases and redis configuration.
+You can choose to use `.env.example.streamline` if you wish to avoid databases configuration.
 Note, you'll probably need the sqlite pdo extension if it isn't installed yet.
 * `BASE_DIR` - Fully qualified path to where you've installed this project.
 * `GOOGLE_LOGIN`, `GOOGLE_PASSWORD`, `ANDROID_ID`

+You'll also need to run `touch database/database.sqlite` to create the initial file.

+#### Redis Setup
+Generally, all you'll need to do is run `<package_manager> install redis-server`.
+So long as it's running, there isn't any configuration you'll need to do.

+If you do know what you're doing, you can set the credentials in `.env`.

 ### Scheduler
 Two important tasks are scheduler in Laravel's console kernel.